open/close all folders

 - In Fruits Basket, Saki Hanajima starts wearing black all the time to remind herself of her "sins", mainly the time when she almost killed a boy who was bullying her.
 It has the unfortunate side effect of making her look even more like a "witch", which was what got her bullied in the first place.

-- In Astro City, The Confessor is a sort of Batman expy with clerical motifs who is a vampire and in life was a priest.
-He did something evil once and so as penance wears a crucifix even though as a vampire it causes him pain.
+- In Astro City, the original Confessor is a sort of Batman expy with clerical motifs who is a vampire and in life was a priest.
+He seeks to atone for his deeds by wearing a crucifix even though as a vampire it causes him pain.

 - Marvel Comics' post-Civil War member of the Thunderbolts, named Penance, wears a suit made of spikes that charges his pain-based superpowers.
 Originally, he was the Fun Personified hero Speedball who changed his identity after he thought he had caused an explosion that killed hundreds of people.
 Even after it was revealed that it wasn't his fault, he kept the suit, and seemed to fall into parody Darker and Edgier territory.

 - Occasionally done in The Beano and The Dandy in the 1950s-1980s with characters slippering (In these two comics it was common for an ending of a strip to involve the character being beaten on their behind with a slipper for their misdeeds) themselves instead of their parents or other authority figure doing it.